hickmannest/hickmannest.github.io/fundraising.md

 We want every Hickman Elementary family to know that we appreciate monetary donations of *any* kind.
 We know there are some people who can give a lot and others who cannot.
 Please know that you can ask family, friends, etc. to support by donating using [Square](https://hickman-nest.square.site) or to send in cash/check to the school.
 Please use the form below.
 All donations are tax deductible and a tax letter will be issued.

-The more we all give, the more the The NEST can give back to the Hickman Elementary community!
-If you have any questions, please contact the Hickman NEST Treasurer.

-Thank you for your support!
-You are making a difference in every student's life at HICKMAN ELEMENTARY!

 (Please ask your employer about charitable donation matching.
 See Corporate Matching List below.)

 Donate online now through [Square](https://hickman-nest.square.site)